JeanPierreFig/AssetTracker_iOS/README.md

 ![image1](https://github.com/JeanPierreFig/AssetTracker_iOS/blob/master/Screen%20Shot%202018-10-12%20at%204.49.09%20PM.png)
 ![image2](https://github.com/JeanPierreFig/AssetTracker_iOS/blob/master/Screen%20Shot%202018-10-12%20at%204.48.56%20PM.png)

-##### Note: This project was create as an opensource project for the particle community, but mainly to track my dog Sheldon.
+##### Note: This was create as an opensource project for the particle community, but mainly to track my dog Sheldon.
 He likes to escape for a few hours... -_-

 The application is using webhooks to store the particle publish events to firebase.
 This way the app will not need to be open to receve/store the incoming data.